-If you’ve read my about page on this blog (if not click HERE) then you know at one point I weighed about 260 pounds.
-Standing about 5’6” when I was 16 years old at the time, you can probably figure out that I was really overweight.
+If you’ve read my about page (if not click HERE) then you know at one point I weighed about 265 pounds.
+Standing about 5’6” when I was 16 years old you can probably figure out that I was really overweight.
 In fact, by definition, I was obese.

-My body mass index (BMI) was through the roof, at 38, which is much higher than normal range that is considered healthy (18.5-24.9).
+My body mass index (BMI) was through the roof (38) which is much higher than normal (18.5-24.9).
 I know BMI has its limitations, but it’s not like I was Arnold Schwarzenegger (who had a BMI of around 31-32) with massive amounts of lean muscle mass.

 To put it bluntly, I was just really fat.
-If nothing changed then I knew some bad things would happen, and I really did not want to think about.
+If nothing changed then I knew some bad things would happen, and it was something I really did not want to think about.

 BUT, something did happened.

-In that moment in time, I made a COMMITMENT that I would change and lose weight.
+In that moment, I made a COMMITMENT that I would change and lose weight.
 I didn’t have an exact weight in mind, but all I knew is that I needed to change, so I did action.
 I literally started that day and began eating better.
 I didn’t wait for the next day I just did it that day — no motivation needed.

 My journey commenced.